vitaliyburla/SelfAssessment/Skills/Programming.md

     -   type: 🖐️ used
     -   primitive types: 🖐️ used
     -   reference types: 🖐️ used
-    -   flag
+    -   flag: 🖐️ used
-    -   lexical scope
+    -   lexical scope: 🖐️ used
     -   code block: 🖐️ used
     -   conditions: 🖐️ used
     -   loops: 🖐️ used
     -   assignment: 🖐️ used
     -   regular expression: 🖐️ used
     -   interface: 🖐️ used
-    -   contract
+    -   contract: 🎓 known
     -   module: 🖐️ used
     -   call stack: 🖐️ used
 -   Functions